miminashi/redmine-multiple-values-filter/README.md

-Redmine multiple values for query filter plugin
+Redmine multiple values filter plugin
 ===============

 This plugin allows querying with multiple values for a field.